elifesciences/elife-xpub/docs/testing/strategy.md

 }
 ```

-In the above code the fileService may be third party so out of scope for our unit tests or it may ust be in another part of the repo, either way its a point of failure that we are not concerned with in this test so it needs to be mocked out:
+In the above code the fileService may be third party so out of scope for our unit tests or it may just be in another part of the repo, either way its a point of failure that we are not concerned with in this test so it needs to be mocked out:

 ```js
 import fileService from './fileService'